skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 > /* 61 */    thread_switch <br/>
 > from http://radare.sourcearchive.com/documentation/1.4/osx-xnu-syscall_8h-source.html

-osfmk/kern/syscall_subr.c
-Force context switch of current thread.
-Allows for handoff (specifying the next thread hint)

-0x100003d - seems like list of syscals is defined from 0x1000000 Anyway, "3D" in hex is equal 61

-thread_switch usage
+One more source of information could be xnu man pages

+> The thread_switch function provides low-level access to the scheduler's context switching code. new_thread is a hint that implements hand-off scheduling.
+The operating system will attempt to switch directly to the new thread (bypassing the normal logic that selects the next thread to run) if possible.
+Since this is a hint, it may be incorrect; it is ignored if it doesn't specify a thread on the same host as the current thread or if the scheduler cannot switch to that thread (i.e., not runable or already running on another processor).
+In this case, the normal logic to select the next thread to run is used; the current thread may continue running if there is no other appropriate thread to run.

 **Summary**

 Based on some explicit and implicit methods and approaches we've found differences between `tryLock` and `lock` method, which make reasonable to use `tryLock` first.
-However, it seldom technique and I tends to think that `lock` implementation could be improved or it's not so useful nowadays.
+However, it rare technique and I tends to think that `lock` implementation could be improved or it's not so useful nowadays.
 Actually, it seems that one of these guesses are true.
-I've checked the most recent source code of objc-706 and at the moment you will not find tryLock in the `retain` implementation, simple lock / unlock technique was used there.
-However `__os_lock_handoff_`-family isn't also used.
+I've checked the most recent source code of objc-706 and at the moment you will not find tryLock in the `retain` implementation, simple lock-unlock pair is  was used there.
+However, `__os_lock_handoff_` isn't used anymore.
 Currently it's replaced by `os_unfair_lock` new lock available since macOS 10.12.

 **References:**